DNS setup is again something I do once every few years (here I'm testing an Oracle RAC setup...).

 it needs an (A)dress specified later on.

-A Definition of an address ( AAAA for IPv6 )
+A Definition of an address ( AAAA for IPv6 )the serial should be increased when there is new data

 (We may define multiple addresses as for the docrac-scan entry